 When we arrived at Philippe Lake campground, it was still downpouring, with no signs of letting up.
 So we put on our waterproof pants and jackets and awkwardly managed to rig up a tarp shelter under which we set up our tent.
 The picnic table was beyond soaked, so we headed out of the park in search of a restaurant, because there was no way we were cooking dinner in those conditions.

 Suffice it to say the rain exceeded the waterproof limit of our waterproof clothing that evening.

 Definitely not the best camping experience I’ve ever had.

-By the next day, the torrents had downgraded to sprinkles and our clothes were sort of dry, so we headed out to explore.
+By the next day, the torrents had downgraded to sprinkles interspersed with brief moments of sun, and our clothes were sort of dry, so we headed out to explore.
 Gatineau Park is divided into four sectors; we began at the Mackenzie King Estates, located in the southernmost Parkway Sector.

 William Lyon Mackenzie King was the longest-serving prime minister of Canada who, upon his death, donated his land to be preserved.
 The estates consist of 1900s cottages and homes, Kingsmere Lake, a teahouse, gardens, and ruins of an old abbey.

 At the far end of the gardens was a short hike to Bridal Veil Falls, which was extremely lame and completely not worth our time (so unexciting, in fact, that I don’t even have a photo…).
 The rest of the estates, however, were beautiful, and it’s always interesting to learn some history of a new area.